jhumelsine/jhumelsine.github.io/table-of-contents.md

     * [Prototype Shape Rendering Use Case](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html#complete-demo-code), which featured a Shape Rendering example demonstrating how Prototype and Composite can work together.

 ## Statistics
+This started as a retirement project.
+It quietly became something else.

 <table border="1">
   <thead>